 Check out the video or podcast above. 👆 Subscribe to our weekly live stream on Facebook or take it on the go with a podcast on your platforms’ choice.
 Keep up-to-date on news, trends, and tips in digital marketing and join in on the conversation.

 A unique brand identity is one of the most valuable things any business can develop and is ultimately the best way to stand out from the competition.
 If both you and your competition have a great product, the big differentiator is going to be your unique brand identity.

-According to a Nielson survey, 59% of consumers prefer to buy new products from brands familiar to them.
+According to a Nielsen survey (page 14), 59% of consumers prefer to buy new products from brands familiar to them.

 With more than half of all consumers wanting to buy from brands they know, it’s easy to see why building a unique brand identity is so important.

 Check out this article for some great examples of big brands that have found incredible success through brand recognition.

 Communicate in a Consistent Voice